 The assessment of local preservation activities focused primarily on those managed and administered by the City's Landmarks Preservation Commission and other City departments, including survey, documentation and landmarking efforts; education and outreach initiatives; and, economic and community development programs related to Downtown and traditional commercial district revitalization, and the stabilization and enhancement of Racine's older residential neighborhoods.
 During the planning process, a cross-section of the Racine community was engaged in a series of stakeholder interview and focus group discussion sessions to gain insight on key preservation issues and to identify important historic resources for future preservation.
-A community open house during the early months of the planning process, attended by Racine residents, business owners and preservation advocates, also provided valuable perspectives on future preservation priorities.
+Two community open houses during the early months of the planning process, attended by Racine residents, business owners and preservation advocates, and an online survey also provided valuable perspectives on future preservation priorities.